Blog

 So, how does Smart Shopping differ from its hugely successful predecessor, Google Shopping?
 And is it right for your digital advertising objectives?
 Conversion Science has garnered some insights over the past couple of months and before you pause all your regular Shopping campaigns and embrace Smart Shopping 100%, we suggest that you weigh up the pros, cons and limitations pretty carefully.

-….Is a feature which marries the visual appeal of Google Shopping and the dynamic flexibility of responsive remarketing in a campaign.
-Google promises expanded reach of your ads over the Search Network, the Display Network, YouTube and even Gmail.
-Using your existent product feed and assets, injected with machine learning, a host of relevant ad permutations are created.
-The strategy based on automated bidding, ad placement and ongoing testing of text and image combinations is geared to provide you with the best possible conversion value for any given budget. .
+This feature combines the visual attractiveness of Google Shopping with the dynamic flexibility of responsive remarketing in a campaign.
+Google claims that your ads will reach a wider audience across the Search Network, Display Network, YouTube, and even Gmail.
+A number of appropriate ad variants are produced by combining your existing product feed and assets with machine learning.
+The strategy, which includes automatic bidding, ad placement, and continual testing of text and image combinations, is designed to offer you with the highest potential conversion value for any given budget.

-It’s a great tool for vendors to access upper funnel users.
-In this stage of intent, brands are explored, discovered and introduced.
-With Google Smart Shopping, you can group a selection of products together and present them to users or even showcase a catalogue of related items.
-These showcase ads will display for broader/ generic terms such as “T-Shirt”, and a useful format to utilise when trying to influence brand consideration higher up in the conversion funnel.
-With maximum CPE (Cost Per Engagement) bidding you only get charged when someone expands your ad, spends 10 seconds in it or if a product or link is clicked on.
-The first click on your ad is effectively free.
-Perfect for start-up ventures!
+It’s a great tool for vendors to reach upper funnel users.
+During this stage of intent, brands are explored, discovered, and introduced.
+Google Smart Shopping allows you to group products together and expose them to users, as well as showcase a catalogue of related items.
+These showcase ads will appear for broader/generic phrases such as “T-Shirt” and are an effective format to use when attempting to influence brand consideration higher up in the conversion funnel.
+With maximum CPE (Cost Per Engagement) bidding, you are only charged when someone expands your ad, spends 10 seconds with it, or clicks on a product or link.
+The first click on your advertisement is basically free.
+Ideal for start-up businesses!

-Merely set your campaign budget.
-Set your target.
-And allow Google automation and machine learning to do the rest for you.
+Simply set your campaign budget.
+Set a target.
+Allow Google automation and machine learning to handle the rest for you.

 There are a few requirements before you get started: